 I play golf because I love the feeling of hitting crisp, perfect shots that fly as I envision them.
 That moment of pure ball striking sends a wave of satisfaction through my entire system, fueling my passion to train and play as much as possible.
 I know firsthand how much clear, noise-free information has contributed to my development as a solid ball striker.
 Since writing is my preferred form of communication, this website was born.

-If I visit a random driving range, 5 out of 10 golfers struggle with poor contact, often looking like they’re on the verge of giving up.
+If I visit a random driving range, 5+ out of 10 golfers struggle with poor contact, often looking like they’re on the verge of giving up.
 It seems like most are endlessly chasing the holy grail—those rare, perfect shots that appear for a moment only to vanish just as quickly.
-But it doesn’t have to be that way.
-Most golfers have a major subconscious flaw, and that’s exactly why I offer the Show Stopper analysis here.
+To put it another way – I believe there are big misunderstandings of a basic golf motion and I aim to use the website to clarify how I perceive a full functioning motion.

 Furthermore, I’m deeply motivated to create a structured information hub where any beneficial advice is given the necessary context.
 In one sense, I appreciate social media for providing access to information, but at the same time, I recognize that very few people can truly benefit from it.
 Most advice is presented without context, often driven more by content-pushing business models than by a genuine effort to help golfers improve.